JESUSC1/Chicago-Public-Libraries-Analysis/README.md

 # Chicago-Public-Libraries-Data-Analysis
 <img src="CPL-Logo.jpg" alt="CPL Logo" width="350" height="200">

-This project provides an in-depth analysis of public libraries in the city of Chicago.
+This project provides an in-depth analysis of public libraries in the city of Chicago from 2011 to 2023.
 It uses public data available through the City of Chicago Data Portal to perform an investigation into the distribution of libraries across the city and their usage patterns.

 ## Data Source
 The data used in this analysis comes from multiple datasets available through the City of Chicago Data Portal: